webscreens/screen-enumeration/security_and_privacy.md

 ## 2.3 How does this specification deal with personal information or personally-identifiable information or information derived thereof?

+Access to display properties will be gated behind a permission prompt built into the browser.

 ## 2.4 How does this specification deal with sensitive information?

+Access to display properties will be gated behind a permission prompt built into the browser.

 ## 2.5 Does this specification introduce new state for an origin that persists across browsing sessions?

+The browser could persist whether the user granted screen permission to the origin.

 ## 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

+The display name usually exposes the make/model of the connected displays.
+The resolution and available width/height may indirectly expose the operating system and device make/model.

 ## 2.7 Does this specification allow an origin access to sensors on a user’s device

+No.

 ## 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.